(c) U Myo Thame/HelpAge International

 The ADCAP inclusion advisors are based in the Kenya Red Cross Society, CBM and Christian Aid in Kenya; Concern Worldwide, Islamic Relief and HelpAge International in Pakistan; and Islamic Relief Worldwide and Christian Aid in the UK.

 Interested in learning more?

-Contact the ADCAP programme team by sending an email to firstname.lastname@example.org.
+Contact the ADCAP team via firstname.lastname@example.org.